juliabennett/obama-or-bush/README.md

 clf = load_clf("final_model.pkl")
 ```

 For example, you can explore the model's coefficients and take a closer look at the final choice of hyperparameters.
-(This information will also be easily available in the finished app.)
+(This type of information will also be easily available in the finished app.)

 ### The app.